UGI Energy Services Blog

 Your cooling system can be your best friend this summer, but it can also be your biggest energy user.
 Keep it running efficiently with these tips:

 • Set your thermostat wisely.
-According to the U.S. Department of Energy, you can save as much as 10% a year on heating and cooling costs at home by turning your thermostat back 7°-10°F from its normal setting for eight hours a day.
+The U.S. Department of Energy highlights that you can save as much as 10% a year on heating and cooling costs by turning your thermostat back 7°-10°F from its normal setting for eight hours a day.
 Investing in a smart thermostat makes this automatic and easy.

 • Keep air filters clean.
 Dirty filters restrict airflow, causing your HVAC system to work harder than necessary.
 Check and replace filters every one to two months during peak season to ensure you’re staying cool.